aaberdam/AdaLISTA/README.md

 ## Simulated Experiments
 We demonstrate the robustness of Ada-LISTA to three types of dictionary perturbations:
-1. permuted columns,
+1. permuted columns
-2. additive Gaussian noise;
+2. additive Gaussian noise
-3. and completely random dictionaries.
+3. completely random dictionaries

 We demonstrate the ability of our model to handle complex and varying signal models while still providing an impressive advantage over both learned and non-learned solvers.

 ### 1. Permuted Columns
-To run a small exmaple you may run the following:
+To run training on a small set of signals, use the following command:
 ```
 python main.py -c0 -ntrain 1000 -epochs 10 -sigsnr 30
 ```
+- `c0` is the permuted columns scenario
+- `ntrain` is the number of training examples
+- `epochs` is the numbber of epochs for training
-In this example the SNR of the signals is 30 [dB].
+- `sigsnr` is the SNR of the signal

+This performs training with an increasing number of unfoldings as the sample figures in `\figures` show

 ### 2. Noisy Dictionaries
-To run a small exmaple you may run the following:
+To run training on a small dataset with the noisy dictionary scenario, use the following:
 ```
 python main.py -c1 -ntrain 1000 -epochs 10 -sigsnr 30 -n 20
 ```
+- `c1` is the noisy dictionary scenario
-In this example the SNR of the signals is 30 [dB], while the SNR of the dictionaries is 20 [dB].
+- `n` is the SNR of the dictionary

 ### 3. Random Dictionaries
-To run a small exmaple you may run the following:
+To run training on a small dataset with the random dictionary scenario, use the following:
 ```
 python main.py -c2 -ntrain 1000 -epochs 10 -sigsnr 30
 ```
-In this example the SNR of the signals is 30 [dB].
+- `c2` is the random dictionary scenario

 ## Image Inpainting
 We demonstrate the use of Ada-LISTA on natural image inpainting, which cannot be directly used with hard-coded models as LISTA.
 We show a clear advantage of Ada-LISTA versus its non-learned counterparts.

-In the `saved_models_inpainting` folder, there exists a trained Ada-LISTA model.
-However, to train a new model one can simply run the following:
+In `\saved_models_inpainting`, there exists a trained Ada-LISTA model.

+To train a new model with 10 unfoldings, simply run the following:
 ```
 python main.py -c3 -tstart 10 -tstep 1 -tend 11
 ```

-Note that this script trains a model with 10 unfoldings.
+- `c3` is the image inpainting scenario
+- `tstart` is the initial number of unfoldings
+- `tstep` is the increase in unfoldings during training
+- `tend` is the final number of unfoldings

-To evaluate Ada-LISTA on set-11 and compare to ISTA and FISTA, you may run the following:
+To evaluate Ada-LISTA on set11 and compare to ISTA and FISTA, run the following:
 ```
 python eval.py
 ```